content-left-bg.png

 • must regularly monitor the landing padding position and condition

-• must suspend the activity if the conditions become unfavourable (e.g. poor visibility, high head winds, thunderstorms).
+The activity must be suspended if the conditions become unfavourable (e.g. poor visibility, high head winds, thunderstorms).

 Supervisor qualifications